RuchaTare/bike-sharing-prediction/README.md

 - It would be a future work to try other feature selection methods like VIF or use ridge to reduce overfitting.

 ## Future Work
+- Check if the data is linear
+- Create a dummy regressor with sklearn
 - Implement Autodocs
 - A Streamlit app
 - Try extra trees regressor